 a program of the Dave Thomas Foundation for Adoption

 Approximately 50,000 youth in foster care have an especially difficult time finding a permanent home and face a host of negative outcomes if they remain in foster care or when they age out of the system.
 Wendy’s Wonderful Kids, a program of the Dave Thomas Foundation for Adoption, uses a unique recruitment model to match the hardest‐to‐place children – those ages nine or older, with special needs, or in sibling groups – with appropriate adoptive families.
 Its model is 1.7 to 3 times more effective than conventional placement models.
 At scale, it has the potential to transform foster care systems across the country, setting new standard practices for matching hard-to-place children with families.Read more

 Unplanned pregnancy is one of the strongest predictors of future poverty.
 Upstream USA aims to break the cycle of intergenerational poverty for the women who have 3 million unplanned pregnancies every year.
 Upstream USA provides training and technical assistance to family planning and health centers across the country, so they can provide access to the full range of contraceptive methods including long-acting, reversible contraception – reducing unplanned pregnancies, and improving economic opportunity, educational attainment and upward mobility for both parents and children.Read more

 a program of ZERO TO THREE

 Children living in poverty are more likely to fall behind in social, emotional, cognitive, and behavioral development.
-While low-income children under age four can be difficult to reach in formal setting such as pre-kindergarten, 90% of them visit a pediatrician.
+While low-income children under age four can be difficult to reach in formal settings such as pre-kindergarten, 90% of them visit a pediatrician.
 HealthySteps, a program of ZERO TO THREE, is a national model of enhanced pediatric primary care that integrates a child development specialist into the primary care team to improve developmental outcomes with a particular emphasis on families living in low-income communities.
 Screening, advice and referrals give families the knowledge, support and resources they need to nurture their children’s healthy development.Read more